 Understanding your customer's journey is only the beginning

 So, where do we start?
 In Joe's eyes, we are still using traditional ads to try and make that first interaction to begin the customer journey.
 Rather than a billboard on a highway, it's a digital billboard via Facebook.
 It provides great content and can gain great visibility for your traditional market segment, for example, of females aged 20-25, but this only provides surface level personalization.
+Once you've identified your target audience, you can start saving ads that are relevant to them.
+This will give you a good idea of what kind of content resonates with them and what kind of messaging they respond to.

 Dig deeper into your Customer Persona